 Half to full day walks, mostly on un-level surfaces, and often in sandy or rocky areas.

 Every safari includes some walking.
 If you are joining the Walking South Africa Safari you’ll be taking part in easy, moderate and challenging day walks.
-Examples are:
+On some of our other safaris examples are:

 - bush walks with local poler guides in the Okavango Delta.

 - walking up the giant sand dunes of Sossusvlei in Namibia.

 - walking up the rocky stairs of the Great Zimbabwe Ruins

 - clambering up rocky paths in the Matobos to view some of the best examples of San rock art in Southern Africa.

 To get in and out of tour vehicles/4WDs, some of which require you to climb over the open body side, some of which have a short ladder section at the door.

 Our guides will help you get in and out of vehicles as needed but a reasonable level of mobility is required on safari.
 The mix of vehicles used on each safari is detailed on the itinerary.